-These financial statements have been prepared in accordance with all applicable Hong Kong Financial Reporting Standards (HKFRSs), which collective term includes all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards (HKASs) and Interpretations issued by the Hong Kong Institute of Certified Public Accountants (HKICPA) and accounting principles generally accepted in Hong Kong.
+These financial statements have been prepared in accordance with all applicable Hong Kong Financial Reporting Standards (HKFRSs), a collective term which includes all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards (HKASs) and Interpretations issued by the Hong Kong Institute of Certified Public Accountants (HKICPA) and accounting principles generally accepted in Hong Kong.
 A summary of the significant accounting policies adopted by the Fund is set out below.

-3. Significant accounting policies (cont'd)
+3. Significant accounting policies (continued)

-(a) Statement of compliance (cont'd)
+(a) Statement of compliance (continued)

 The HKICPA has issued certain new and revised HKFRSs that are first effective or available for early adoption for the current accounting period of the Fund.
-None of these developments have had a material effect on how the Fund's results and financial position for the current or prior periods have been prepared or presented.
+None of these developments have a material effect on how the Fund's results and financial position for the current or prior periods are prepared or presented.
 The Fund has not applied any new standard or interpretation that is not yet effective for the current accounting period.